Hole in the Head Disease in Discus and Tropical Fish

 - Secondary infections and eventually death in discus fish.

-- The most common medicine used to treat hole in the head disease not only in discus but all other ornamental tropical fish is Metronidazole.
+The best and most common treatment option for hole in the head disease in the aquarium environment, not only in discus but all other ornamental tropical fish is Metronidazole.

-- Hikari Metro plus are another effective cures to treat HITH in discus.
+Metro+ from Hikari is another effective product to treat HITH in discus.

 Edited by Babak Ajideh